samcottle/freecodecamp/notes/javascript.md

 }
 ```
 Here, each `case` is a possible statement.
 Adding `caseInSwitch(3);` to the end, for example, would result in `"gamma"` being logged in the console.
-The code for each `case` is run until a `break;` is encountered.If there's no `break`, all the statements will be run, as a group, until there is a break (if that makes sense).
+The code for each `case` is run until a `break;` is encountered.
+If there's no `break`, all the statements will be run, as a group, until there is a break (if that makes sense).
 So for:
 ```
 switch(val) {
   case 1: